 The paid plans of Social Oomph offer more features and social networks to be monitored.
 If you want a more complete solution, the company offers a free trial for 14 days of use with all features (including those for Twitter) enabled.

 Launched in 2014, Social Pilot is a very complete tool with very personalized plans.
 The free version of Social Pilot lets you connect up to 3 accounts, share a total of 10 posts per day, have 30 scheduled posts, shorten and monitor links, and more.

 The most interesting thing about this tool is the possibility of adding your own watermark on the images you share on social networks.
 This is ideal for those who are starting now and do not have a strong visual identity yet, as well as for those who want to increase their brand’s reach on social media.

-What strikes you about Social Pilot is that it supports 9 different social networks: Facebook, Twitter, LinkedIn, Google+, Pinterest, Instagram, Vk, Tumblr and Xing.
+What strikes you about Social Pilot is that it supports 9 different social networks: Facebook, Twitter, LinkedIn, Google+, Pinterest, Instagram, Vk, Tumblr, and Xing.
 It’s a shame that the free version allows only 3 accounts to be connected.

-Although also available for Twitter, Facebook and Pinterest, Latergram is often one of the most cited when it comes to scheduling Instagram posts.
-The platform allows all content to be previewed, generating a post calendar so you can better analyze the content distribution and also check on Instagram for example if the feed is harmonious.
+Although also available for Twitter, Facebook, and Pinterest, Latergram is often one of the most cited when it comes to scheduling Instagram posts.
+The platform allows all content to be previewed, generating a post calendar so you can better analyze the content distribution and also check on Instagram, for example, if the feed is harmonious.

 TweetDeck is a free tweet scheduling tool with advanced features that are ideal for those working specifically with Twitter.
-In addition to scheduling tweets, you can check post engagement, access direct messages, mentions, and other important functionalities.
+In addition to scheduling tweets, you can check post engagement, and access direct messages, mentions, and other important functionalities.

 The interface is friendly, and it’s easy to find your way around the features.
 It also offers a “smart scheduling” feature that analyzes your previous tweets and determines the best time to post your content.